zhulabgroup/batchplanet/paper.md

 ---
-title: "*batchplanet*: Batch access and processing of PlanetScope imagery for spatiotemporal analysis in R"
+title: "*BatchPlanet*: Batch access and processing of PlanetScope imagery for spatiotemporal analysis in R"
 tags:
   - R
   - remote sensing